NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 convertESOMTR
 =============

-This simple post processing utility will convert the raw data “ESO” and “MTR” files to IP (Inch-Pound) units before later processing into CSV files.
-EP-Launch has an option to automatically convert to IP units that invokes convertESOMTR, see VIEW – Options - Miscellaneous dialog box.
+This simple post processing utility will convert the raw data "ESO" and "MTR" files to IP (Inch-Pound) units before later processing into CSV files.
+EP-Launch has an option to automatically convert to IP units that invokes convertESOMTR, see VIEW - Options - Miscellaneous dialog box.
 The ReadVarsESO program will take these converted files and make them into normal CSV files but will have IP units.
 The RunEPlus batch file does not include this option but could be edited to perform the same functions if desired.

-Technically speaking, the convertESOMTR program uses the “convert.txt” file which contains the conversion factors.
-It creates files “ip.eso” and “ip.mtr” as appropriate.
+Technically speaking, the convertESOMTR program uses the "convert.txt" file which contains the conversion factors.
+It creates files "ip.eso" and "ip.mtr" as appropriate.
 The batch examples then renames the old eplusout.eso to eplusout.esoold, old eplusout.mtr to eplusout.mtrold and the ip files to the default eplusout.eso, eplusout.mtr.

 The convert.txt file contains the conversion factors using three different commands.